 The Ancient Theatre is probably the most iconic monument of the city and is definitely a must-see in Taormina.
 It is also the second-largest theatre in Sicily, after the one of Siracusa.
 The theatre was built first by the Greeks in the 3rd century for their dramatic and musical pieces.
 Then, in the 2nd century, the Romans modified and expanded the theatre to convert it into an arena for gladiators and beasts fights.
 Standing in the perfectly semicircular cavea, you can enjoy behind the columns the amazing view of Mount Etna and the Ionian cost below.
 The Theatre can accommodate over 5000 people; nowadays is used in summertime for concerts, plays and various performances.

-An absolutely must-see of Taormina is Piazza IX Aprile, one of the most beautiful panoramic points of Taormina, where it possible to admire the cost below and the Etna.
-It is probably the most known and beautiful square of the city, and also one of the best places where to take stunning pictures.
+An absolutely must-see of Taormina is Piazza IX Aprile, one of the most beautiful panoramic points of Taormina, where it is possible to admire the cost below and Mount Etna.
+It is probably the most known and beautiful square in the city, and also one of the best places where to take stunning pictures.
 Enclosed by two churches and two historical cafes, in this square, you can also admire the Porta di Mezzo, a.k.a as Torre dell’ Orologio (Clock Tower).

 Near to the Porta Catania gate, there is Piazza Duomo you can admire the Cathedral of San Nicolo.
 Built for the first time in the XIII century, the church is a mixture of medieval and baroque style.
 Particularly important is the main door, rebuilt in 1636 in agreement with the style of the fountain in the square.
 It is a typical Latin cross church with three naves and three apses; the main nave is supported by six columns of pink marble of Taormina.
 The Cathedral is located in front of the city hall and a baroque fountain from the XVII century, composed of 4 sea horses and a crowned centaur.